HessLabUW/PeptideGrowthAnalysis/README.md

 12. Maximum Effect Estimate - Maximum Effect size in 95% confidence interval
 13. Individual Elements (List of individual sgRNAs and their effect sizes, each replicate will be in a separate column)

-# Calculate p-values and FDR
+# Step 5: Calculate p-values and FDR
 A common question is "how many permutations should I run?"
 As a rule of thumb, you should run 20 * Number of peptides)).
 The way this script works is that it picks a number of genes and calcualtes a castle score for this random "peptide".
 It saves this score in a _ref.csv file.
 Therefore, if you came back later to do more permutations, you can add onto the ones you already have previously performed.

 #### addPermutationsPep.py